top of page

 One thing to keep in mind is that the single greatest predictor of positive therapeutic outcomes is the quality of the relationship and rapport you develop with your therapist.
 Building trust and developing that relationship can take time.
 If you are looking to address needs that run deeper than finding an immediate solution to a specific concern, you may want to allow yourself more time.

 • The issue is causing significant distress or disruption in your life.
-If you feel that the problem you are facing interrupts a number of important areas of your life including school, work, and relationships, it may be time to see if psychotherapy can help.
+If you feel that the problem you are facing interrupts a number of important areas of your life including school, work, and relationships, it may be time to see if therapy can help.

 • You are relying on unhealthy or dangerous coping mechanisms.If you find yourself dealing with your problem by smoking, drinking, overeating, or taking out your frustrations on others, seeking assistance can help you find healthier and more beneficial coping strategies.